Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Introduction

-We will apply in Section 3 the gauge theory formulation of Euclidean gravity to six-dimensional Riemannian manifolds.
-For that purpose we will devise a six-dimensional version of the 't Hooft symbols which realizes the isomorphism between $SO(6)$ Lorentz algebra and $SU(4)$ Lie algebra.
-As the $SO(6)$ Lorentz algebra has two irreducible spinor representations, there are accordingly two kinds of the 't Hooft symbols depending on the chirality of $SO(6)$ Weyl representation.
-This leads to a topological classification of six-dimensional Riemannian manifolds according to the Euler characteristic whose sign is correlated with the six-dimensional chirality.
-The K\"ahler condition can be imposed on the 't Hooft symbols which are projected to $U(3)$-valued ones and results in the reduction of the gauge group from $SU(4)$ to $U(3)$.
-After imposing the Ricci-flat condition, the gauge group in the Yang-Mills gauge theory is further reduced to $SU(3)$.
-Consequently, we find that six-dimensional Calabi-Yau manifolds are equivalent to Hermitian Yang-Mills instantons in $SU(3)$ Yang-Mills gauge theory.
+We apply in section 3 the gauge theory formulation to six-dimensional Riemannian manifolds.
+For that purpose we devise a six-dimensional version of the 't Hooft symbols which realizes the isomorphism between $spin(6)$ Lorentz algebra and $su(4)$ Lie algebra.
+As the $spin(6)$ Lorentz algebra has two irreducible spinor representations, there are accordingly two kinds of the 't Hooft symbols depending on the chirality of irreducible $spin(6)$ representations.
+Our construction of six-dimensional 't Hooft symbols is new up to our best knowledge.
+Using this construction, we impose the K\"ahler condition on the 't Hooft symbols.
+This is done by projecting the 't Hooft symbols to $U(3)$-valued ones and so results in the reduction of the gauge group from $SU(4)$ to $U(3)$.
+After imposing the Ricci-flat condition, the gauge group in Yang-Mills gauge theory is further reduced to $SU(3)$.
+This result is utilized to show that six-dimensional CY manifolds can be recast as HYM instantons in $SU(3)$ Yang-Mills gauge theory.
+We elucidate why the canonical splitting \eq{split-6d} of six-dimensional spin manifolds corresponds to the chiral representation of $Spin (6)$.
+It turns out that this splitting is equally applied to CY manifolds as well as HYM instantons.

-In Section 4, we will explore the geometrical properties of Calabi-Yau manifolds in the positive- and negative-chirality representations of $SO(6)$.
-We construct cohomology classes in each chiral representation and find a mirror relation in their representation acting on spinor states $S_\pm$ of definite chirality.
-We show that the Euler characteristic of Calabi-Yau manifolds in different chiral representations of $SO(6)$ has an opposite sign consistent with the mirror symmetry.
+In section 4, we apply the results in section 3 to CY manifolds to see how the mirror symmetry between them can be explained by the doubling of six-dimensional spin manifolds.
+We observe that it is always possible to find a pair of CY manifolds such that their Euler characteristics in different chiral representations obey the mirror relation (\ref{mirror-cyh1}).
+This implies that a pair of CY manifolds in the opposite chiral representation are mirror to each other as indicated by the arrow $(\Longleftrightarrow)$ in the Table 1.